 Price data collection is a crucial stage that requires a significant amount of time and effort.
-The collection of price data is conducted by a group of employees who are well trained.
+A group of employees who are well trained conducts the collection of price data.
 To ensure the accuracy of the collected prices, the price of a sample of goods and services are reviewed through field visits.
-Each group of prices is collected differently, some is collected weekly, and others are collected monthly and quarterly.
+Each group of prices is collected differently, some are collected weekly, and others are collected monthly and quarterly.

-In order to develop the price collection mechanism and cope with the latest IT trends, SCAD developed a comprehensive system that aims at calculating CPI using tablets.
+In order to develop the price collection mechanism and implement the latest IT technology, SCAD developed a comprehensive system that aims at calculating CPI using tablets.

 The system aims at:

-• Automation of all CPI stages.

-- Provision of electronic programs and tools required for the price data collection (field collection) and transfer of data to the tablets, in addition to receiving data and transfer to the prices database. - Ability to examine data accuracy and integration at all stages of the system, including preparation of the goods and services basket, the field work and calculating the index. - Ability to calculate the CPI for any region of the Emirate (according to the geographical scope). - Ability to deal with special situations that may arise during data collection or CPI calculation such as disappearance of goods, resources, and changes in the goods. - Determining the goods and services basket of the base year with the relative weights of the groups, in addition to calculating the prices of goods and services of the base year. - Assisting data collectors while editing data by connecting the current database with the previous one.
+- Automation of all CPI stages. - Provide of electronic programs and tools required for the price data collection (field collection) and transfer of data to the tablets, in addition to receiving data and transfer to the prices database. - Examine data accuracy and integration at all stages of the system, including preparation of the goods and services basket, the fieldwork and calculating the index. - Calculate the CPI for any region of the Emirate (according to the geographical scope). - Deal with special situations that arise during data collection or CPI calculation such as disappearance of goods, resources, and changes in the goods. - Determine the goods and services basket of the base year with the relative weights of the groups, in addition to calculating the prices of goods and services of the base year. - Assist data collectors while editing data by connecting the current database with the previous one.